 Easing of restrictions in Victoria

-- Social distancing is still to be practiced
+- Social distancing and hygiene still to be practised & remain important.

-Things we must do, to keep ourselves safe:
+Things we must continue to do, to keep ourselves safe:

 - Wash your hands with soap fro 20 seconds or use an alcohol based gel